danme-l/danme-l/README.md

 I'm Dan, a Business Intelligence Specialist at the Canada Revenue Agency's Business Intelligence, Reasearch and Analytics Division (BIRAD).
-I'm currently interested in Data Engineering, Data Science and Machine Learning, and potentially dabbling in some web development.
+I'm interested in DevOps, Data Engineering, Data Science and Machine Learning, and dabbling in some web development.